alexvoss/mkdocs-material-fork/docs/insiders/installation.md

 ```

 The theme will reside in the folder `mkdocs-material/material`.
 When cloning
-from `git`, the theme must be installed, so MkDocs can find the built-in
+from `git`, the theme must be installed so MkDocs can find the built-in
 plugins:

 ```